Amar0302/movielens-recommender-system/README.md

 # movielens-recommender-system
-A recommender system using the MovieLens small dataset that users user-item collaborative filtering to recommend movies to users.
+A recommender system using the MovieLens small dataset that uses item based collaborative filtering to recommend movies to users.